-According to Blazek, ‘Sweet potato vines, ivies, vinca minor, creeping Jenny, and other trailing foliage or blooming plants’, would work well.
+According to Diane, ‘Sweet potato vines, ivies, vinca minor, creeping Jenny, and other trailing foliage or blooming plants, would work well.

 How many flowers should you put in a window box?

-‘There are two things one needs to know first in order to figure out how many flowers are needed,' Blazek says.
+‘There are two things one needs to know first to figure out how many flowers are needed,' Diane says.
 'First, what size (height and width) are the flowers you wish to use?
-Secondly, how long and deep is your window box?
+Secondly, how long and deep is your window box? '

-'A little trial and error goes a long way in learning what works best together but to start, and in general terms, you can place one plant every 6” in a window box, going right to the ends to really make the box look full and lush.’
+'A little trial and error goes a long way in learning what works best together but to start, and in general terms, you can place one plant every 6” in a window box, going right to the ends to make the box look full and lush,’ says Diane.

 How can you keep flowers alive in a window box?

-Once you’ve gone to all that trouble of finding the right flowers for your window box, it’s now time to think about their aftercare.
+Once you’ve gone through all that trouble of finding the right flowers for your window box, it’s now time to think about their aftercare.

-To help keep your flowers alive, Blazek recommends thinking about three things.
+To help keep your flowers alive, Diane recommends thinking about three things.
 This includes:

 - Know the amount of sun your window box will get.